 University of Reading

 Established as an extension college of Christ Church, Oxford in 1892, the University of Reading received its Royal Charter to become a university in 1926.
-The university is ranked in the top 1% of universities globally and enjoys a world-class reputation for teaching, research and enterprise.
-Considered a 'red brick' university, Reading is a research-intensive institution with over 17,040 students from 141 different nationalities and nearly 4,000 members of staff.
+The University of Reading is now recognised as one of the top 200 Universities in the world, and is home to 17,000 students from over 150 countries.

 The university has a strong reputation for multidisciplinary and interdisciplinary collaboration, particularly in the areas of climate and environmental sciences, food security and health.
 The University also hosts the largest collection of Samuel Beckett materials in the world.

 The Whiteknights campus is also just a short walk or bus ride from the centre of Reading.
 The town lies at the heart of the Thames Valley and has one of the fastest-growing economies in England.